LayerNext/docs/docs/08-python-sdk/06-data-querying.md

 [
     {
         'id': '<Id of the object>',
-        'fileName': '<name of the object>',
+        'name': '<file name of the object>',
-        'uniqueName': '<name of the object>',
+        'uniqueName': '<unique name of the object>',
         'url': '<url of the object>',
     }
 ]